ISLA-UH/libquantum/README.md

 logarithmic constant Q base 2 (binary) frequency bands of quantized order N.

+NOTE:
+Requirements upgraded to run on Apple M1 Silicon chip with the RedVox SDK version 3.1.0 or later.

 Refer to the open access publications:

 - [Garces (2020), Quantized Constant-Q Gabor Atoms for